cncf/glossary/content/en/edge-computing.md

 The concept of edge computing is simple; instead of delivering data to the data center, the data center migrates closer to the data.
 Efficiency is the primary driver of edge computing.
-For gathering and processing data locally, edge computing places storage and servers where the data resides.